-In normal circumstances the Council will only accept works being carried out by the contractor whose quotation the grant approval was based upon (this applies to Disabled Facilities Grants and any other form of Discretionary Housing Assistance approved under this policy).
+In normal circumstances the Council will only accept works being carried out by the contractor whose quotation the grant approval was based upon.
 Quotations are considered on value for money, reasonable costs and competence.

-Where for example, after approval of any form of assistance the contractor is found to no longer be trading and he cannot carry out the relevant works, the applicant must obtain written approval from the council to use a different contractor.
+Where for example, after approval of a DFG, the contractor is found to no longer be trading and he cannot carry out the relevant works, the applicant must obtain written approval from the council to use a different contractor.